LLM-Coordination: Evaluating and Analyzing Multi-agent Coordination Abilities in Large Language Models: Discussion

-\textbf{LLM agents struggle at effective planning when advanced Theory of Mind reasoning is required.~} In Hanabi Challenge, LLM agents seem to struggle compared to RL methods (see Table~\ref{tab:hanabi_full}).
-Among all LLMs, GPT-4-turbo performs reasonably well, while other LLMs can barely complete the Hanabi games.
+In Hanabi Challenge, LLM agents seem to struggle compared to RL methods (see Table ~\ref{tab:hanabi_full}).
+GPT-4-turbo performs reasonably well, while other LLMs can barely complete the games.
 We attribute this failure to two factors.
 First, there is little room for errors in Hanabi.
-Any misplay or mis-clue leads to the loss of a life token.
-Second, Hanabi requires much more complex Theory of Mind Reasoning compared to the Overcoked-AI environment.
+Any misplay leads to the loss of a life token.
+Second, Hanabi requires more complex Theory of Mind Reasoning compared to the Overcooked-AI environment.
 Each action requires agents to actively consider their partner’s beliefs, intentions, and how they would react to implicit communication.
 In contrast, Overcooked is fully observable, and its action space consists of actions like \textit{pick up an onion from onion\_dispenser\_0} and \textit{place onion in cooker\_0}.
 Under most scenarios and layouts, LLMs only need to consider the next best steps based on the state of the environment.
-For example, We conduct an ablation study of removing partner inventory and location, which reveals minimum impact on overall performance (1 less delivery in Cramped Room and Asymmetric Advantage layouts each in 100 timesteps), showing that the primary challenge for LLMs in games like Overcooked is the Environment Comprehension ability.

-\textbf{LLM agents benefit from auxiliary reasoning modules in imperfection information games with low room for errors.~} Without the support of auxiliary modules, LLM agents seem to bomb (lose all three lives) in every game (see Table~\ref{tab:hanabi_ablations}).
-To rectify this, our CAC framework incorporates auxiliary LLM-powered modules, including an Explicit Theory of Mind Reasoning (ToM) module and an Answer Verification (AV) module.
-The answer verification module is a game-changer in its ability to stop LLM hallucinations about environmental facts from causing fatal mistakes, thus reducing the chance of mis-plays.
-The ToM reasoning LLM delegates the responsibility of interpreting partner clues and understanding partner needs to different LLMs, allowing the primary LLM to focus on synthesizing the available information to plan the next action.
+We use correlation study to provide additional validation to these findings.
+We calculate the Pearson Correlation Coefficient ($r$) of the performance of the four LLMs (GPT-4-turbo, GPT-4o, GPT-3.5-turbo, and Mixtral 8x7b) on Agentic Coordination setup (Average score per game) \textit{vs.} the score on CoordinationQA task.
+Figure \ref{fig:corr} shows a high correlation between Environment Comprehension capabilities and Success at Overcooked, but a more moderate correlation between Theory of Mind Reasoning capabilities and Success at Overcooked.
+Conversely, in Hanabi, high success is strongly correlated with both Environment Comprehension and Theory of Mind Reasoning Abilities.
+In CollabEscape we see a higher correlation with ToM reasoning abilities compared to CollabCapture.
+This correlation study also connects and establishes a positive alignment between LLM-agent performance on the multi-turn agentic task and the single-turn CoordinationQA.